The History of Jack-o’-Lanterns and How They Became a Halloween Tradition

-According to folklore, Jack was a devious fellow who outsmarted the devil time and time again.
-As told by history.com, Jack, the town drunk with a clever side, met the devil one fateful night.
+Many of the immigrants responsible for the popularity of the jack-o’-lantern in the United States—and its name—were Irish, what with Samhain’s Celtic origins.
+“Stingy Jack is a later Irish myth used to try to explain a custom which was obviously pagan, which was not safe to acknowledge once Christianity came into power,” says Fallingstar.
+That myth?
+According to folklore, Jack was a devious fellow who met the devil one fateful night.
 The duo shared a drink and, too cheap to pay for his booze, Jack convinced Satan to morph into a coin that he could use to pay for their beverages.
 As soon as he did, Jack put the coin in his pocket next to a silver cross.
 The devil was unable to change back into his original form, and Jack held him that way until Satan agreed not to take his soul.
 Sneaky!
-Next, the shifty swindler convinced the devil to climb up a tree to steal a piece of fruit.
-He quickly carved the sign of the cross into the tree bark.
-Again, the devil couldn’t come down until he agreed not to bother Jack for another 10 years.

 Shortly after his meeting with the devil, Jack died.
-As legend goes, God would not accept Jack into heaven and sent him down to visit the devil in hell.
+As the legend goes, God would not accept Jack into Heaven and sent him down to visit the devil in Hell.
 But the devil kept his promise.
-He wouldn’t let Jack into hell, either, and imprisoned him to an even darker fate.
+He wouldn’t let Jack into Hell, either.
 The devil sent Jack into the dark night to roam the world for eternity, with only a coal to light his way.
-Jack lit the coal, put it in a hollowed-out turnip and has been drifting through the world, scaring children ever since.
-Townsfolk began to refer to this figure as “Jack of the lantern,” and shortly thereafter “Jack o’ lantern.”
-People began to carve their own lanterns out of turnips, beets, potatoes and eventually pumpkins in hopes of warding away any ghostly spirits.
-If this tale spooked you, find out the creepy real events that actually happened on Halloween.
+Jack lit the coal, put it in a hollowed-out turnip, and has been drifting through the world, scaring children ever since.
+Townsfolk began to refer to this figure as “Jack of the lantern” and shortly thereafter “Jack o’ lantern.”
+Like the ancient pagans, believers of this myth began to carve their own lanterns out of turnips, beets, potatoes, and eventually pumpkins in hopes of warding away any ghostly spirits.